Jimmy Yang

 Yun was trained in the Power Plant, the World Championship Wrestling farm territory.
 He worked in WCW until its closure in 2001.
 During the following years, he worked for several promotions.
-In United States, he worked with NWA Total Nonstop Action (where he was part of the promotion's first match) or Ring of Honor, but most notably with World Wrestling Entertainment, where he had three different stints from 2001 to 2002, 2003 to 2005 and 2006 to 2010.
+In the United States, he worked with NWA Total Nonstop Action (where he was part of the promotion's first match) or Ring of Honor, but most notably with World Wrestling Entertainment, where he had three different stints from 2001 to 2002, 2003 to 2005 and 2006 to 2010.
 During his last stint, he wrestled as Jimmy Wang Yang, an Asian-American cowboy and redneck.

 He also starred in All Japan Pro Wrestling, where he won the World's Strongest Junior Tag League in 2002 with Kaz Hayashi and the Junior League in 2010.

 Early life

-Yun was born in Hollywood, California, the son of a German mother and a Korean father.
-His father was in the U.S. Army, stationed in Germany, where he met Yun's mother.
-He grew up in Austell, Georgia, and has three sisters and one brother.
+Yun was born in Hollywood, California, to a German mother and an American father of Korean descent.
+His father was in the U.S. Army, stationed in Germany, where he met his future wife.
+Yun grew up in Austell, Georgia, and has three sisters and one brother.